Home » The Ultimate 7-Day Bangkok Itinerary: From Floating Markets to Michelin Street Food

 Courtyard Bangkok

-Day 4: Dive into Chinatown
+Day 4: Chinatown Deep Dive (Food Focus)

 exploring Chinatown

-• Guay Jub Ouan Pochana (Peppery rolled noodles)
+• Guay Jub Ouan Pochana: Peppery rolled noodles

-• Nai Ek Roll Noodles
+• Nai Ek Roll Noodles: Exactly what it sounds like

-• Patongo with pandan custard
+• Patongo with pandan custard: Fried dough with creamy filling

 @trulyexpat